 - And more…

-These are a few of the alternative assets available when you self-direct a retirement plan.
+These are a few investment alternatives available to self-direct a retirement plans.
 The opportunities for investing are varied and extensive.
 The idea is to find what you know best and invest.
 This way, you put your own expertise to work in building wealth for retirement.
-The only investments prohibited by the IRS are life insurance plans and collectibles as stated in IRC 4975.
+The only investments prohibited by the IRS are life insurance plans and collectibles as outlined in IRC 4975.

 - Married, filing separately: $10,000

-If you are interested in saving for retirement, taking charge of your own investments, and diversifying your portfolio with a wide range of investment options, a self-directed Roth IRA may be an excellent choice for you.
+For people interested in saving for retirement, taking charge of your own investments, and diversifying your portfolio with a wide range of investment options, self-directed Roth IRAs may be an excellent choice for you.
 But, as with any important financial decision, you need to research your options and feel confident about the choices you make.
 There are a variety of self-directed plans you can use to build tax-sheltered wealth for retirement, education costs, and health care expenses.

 Why Advanta IRA?